 Because of the uneasiness brought about by his confusion, Woody was unable to

 access his creative potential.
 Not knowing what else to do, he attempted to solve his problem “the same old way everyone else did.”
 However, it wasn’t long before he realized he made an awful mistake.
+Most everyone makes what appears to be mistakes.

 “A person who never made a mistake never tried anything new.” - Albert Einstein.